-Camera phones have become so much more than the original phone with a handy add-on.
+Camera phones have become so much more than the original phone with a handy, low-end camera attached.
 The leaps in camera phone technology mean that with a good camera phone you can completely forget about carrying both a digital camera and a mobile phone, and rely on one small sophisticated electronic gadget to do both jobs.

 Compare mobile deals and offers Mobile deals and offers

 Technology moves quickly in the mobile world and sometimes it's hard to keep tabs on what's new and what could be best for you.
 You can use the table above to compare all camera phones but you can compare all the latest phones here >> Latest Mobile Phones

 How good are the cameras on camera phones?